luciolucio/holi/README.md

 Each holiday gets a line of its own, represented simply as `YYYYMMDD` (i.e., without the name), and the file is sorted.

 Other points worth mentioning:
-* An archive of the existing holiday will be made
+* An archive of any existing holidays will be made
 * If you publish twice the same day, the most recent file wins
-* You can publish it yourself by running `clojure -Apublish`

-## Next steps
-* CI script
+* If the calculated holidays do not change (even if the definition changed), nothing changes on S3